seovimalraj/cnc-quote/docs/INSTANT_QUOTE_SPEC.md

 # Instant Quote Spec (Xometry Parity Oriented)

+> October 2025 update: The Instant Quote experience is now gate-protected.
+Unauthenticated users see a landing page at `/instant-quote` with sign-in/sign-up calls to action.
+Uploads and quote creation require a Supabase session; when authenticated, the page renders the full instant quote workspace.

 ## Scope
 Achieve feature parity (foundational) with Xometry-style instant quoting for CNC machining and sheet metal fabrication, supporting multi-part upload, configuration, dynamic pricing, DFM feedback, lead time selection, and admin overrides.